9brada6/tabs-with-posts/development.md

     - Say how cache works, what plugin have been tested on.
     - Write in documentation what plugins are supported: WP Fastest Cache(By Emre Vona), Autoptimize(By Frank Goossens (futtta)), WP Super Cache(By Automattic), WP-Optimize(By David Anderson, Ruhani Rabin, Team Updraft), Hummingbird(By WPMU DEV), W3 Total Cache(By BoldGrid)
     - Say that all tables/settings are deleted when plugin is uninstalled.

+    Query tabs:
+    - Say that there should be not any difference in displaying between an admin and an user, because if an admin enter the website, the cache can be saved and all the users will see it.

     CSS: